uf-reef-avl/multilauncher/README.md

     Warning!: Closing the Launch Window before all threads have finished terminates the running threads.

-**Update ROS MASTER URI IP in the ~/.bashrc on the Remote Robots:** <a name="Update ROS MASTER URI IP in the bashrc on the Remote Robots"/>
+**Update ROSMASTER URI IP in the ~/.bashrc on the Remote Robots:** <a name="Update ROSMASTER URI IP in the bashrc on the Remote Robots"/>

 -From the Main Window and after successfully pinging the listed robots, click the "Update .bashrc" button.
     This will either bring up the Password Window for processing passwords for each robot or if the "Use RSA Key" checkbox